Brief Description of Employees’ and Employers’ Associations

 Appointment of Representatives

-In order to fulfil the requirements of the 2017 Constitutional Amendment and the obligations assumed by Mexico in relation to the signing and ratification of different international agreements, specifically, Convention 98 of the International Labour Organisation, the Federal Labour Reform established a new process to appoint the representatives.
+In order to fulfil the requirements of the 2017 Constitutional Amendment and the obligations assumed by Mexico in relation to the signing and ratification of different international agreements, specifically, Convention 98 of the International Labour Organization, the Federal Labour Reform established a new process to appoint the representatives.
 The process foresees an election through a direct, personal, free and secret vote.
 To do so, the bylaws must establish the following:

-- the convening has to be published in the unions locality and in places where there is more concurrency within the workplace, at least 10 days before the vote;
+- the convening has to be published in the union’s locality and in places where there is more concurrency within the workplace, at least 10 days before the vote;

 - the place determined for the vote to take place and the documentation and materials have to ensure that the vote will occur in a safe, direct, personal, free and secret way;